ClementNerma/Rave/docs/hybrid.md

   }

-  // Receive damages from an ennemy public func receiveDamages (amount: int, ennemyName: string) {
+  // Receive damages from an ennemy pub fn receiveDamages (amount: int, ennemyName: string) {
     // Check if this hero is dead
     if @hp == 0 {
       println!(`${@name} did not receive any damage because he's dead.`);